 Strikingly emotional as well is 1967’s “Tombstones Along The Roadside”,

-described as a “national Danse Macabre” by the originator; initially conceived as
+described as a “national Danse Macabre” by the originator; initially conceived

-incident as, many years back, Jovanović found himself
+from an unpleasant incident as, many years back, Jovanović found himself

 lost at sea in the dead of night, his boat’s engine not working (he landed on

 a small island named Galiola after hours of wandering in the waters), and

 also from an assortment of hallucinations following a car accident that,

 somehow, were all associated with this name.
 “Les Vents du Camargue” is

 made impossible an external recording at first and took the leading role

-afterwards, either through its forceful blowing or via the
+afterwards, either through its forceful blowing or via the psychological

-whole taped at the Cathedral of St. Trophime in Arles.
+taped at the Cathedral of St. Trophime in Arles.
 Still, this depiction doesn’t

 even acquaint with a tiny bit of what this great piece sounds like.

-Jovanović’s particulars are uniquely vivid, having the large part of this music been
+Jovanović’s particulars are uniquely vivid, having the large part of this music

-both illogical and inescapable, analogously to the
+constructions which is both illogical and inescapable, analogously to the

 attraction for the gruesome details of a scene of death that many people

 experience.
 Here’s to hoping that more of this body of work is unearthed,

 impressive consistency.
 (Massimo Ricci)

-Pulling together four pieces from 1967-2000 by Serbian radio composer Arsenije
+Pulling together four pieces from 1967-2000 by Serbian radio composer

-clattering everyday sound effects.
+orchestral fragments and clattering everyday sound effects.